-The last ceramic specialist to graduate from a Scottish art school, Elaine now makes and teaches from her garage studio overlooking the beautiful Scapa Flow.
+The last ceramic specialist to graduate from a Scottish art school, Elaine now makes and teaches from her studio overlooking Scapa Flow.

 En-case Orkney is the leather craft making project of Emma Ainsley, an artist who works sculpturally with leather and other textiles.
 En-case pieces are colourful highly original designs with a sense of fun.
 The ever developing range includes bangles, cuffs and more sculptural wearables.